LucaGiona/karteikarten-app/README.md

 All cards start in Box 1.
 A correct answer advances the current card by one box, while an incorrect answer returns it to Box 1.
 The application randomly selects a card from the lowest box that still contains unfinished cards.
 Cards in Box 5 are considered mastered and are no longer included in the quiz.

+This applies separately to **free learning** (top section) and **week mode** (bottom section) – each card has its own box number in each of the two systems.

 For a technical explanation of the three-dimensional boxes, see [Boxes in 3D Design: Problems and Solutions](boxes-3d-design-problems-solution.md).

+### Week mode

+In week mode, whether a card is due depends on the current weekday instead of free selection:

+- **Daily** (Mon, Wed, Fri): only cards in Box 1
+- **Tue + Thu**: cards in Box 1 through 4
+- **Weekend** (Sat, Sun): cards in Box 1 as well as already mastered cards in Box 5

+The tiles above the reset button show how many cards are still due for each group, with the current group highlighted.
+A card answered correctly during the session counts as done for the rest of the day, even if the due rule would otherwise still consider it due.

 ### Add custom cards